-In June 2004, the state Legislature approved and the governor signed AB 2756 (Daucher), which made substantive changes to the financial accountability and oversight of a school district's fiscal condition, and clarified the process for oversight and monitoring of districts that obtain emergency state loans.
+In June 2004, the state Legislature approved and the governor signed AB 2756 (Chapter 52/Statutes 2004), which made substantive changes to the financial accountability and oversight of a school district's fiscal condition, and clarified the process for oversight and monitoring of districts that obtain emergency state loans.
 AB 2756 was an urgency measure and became effective on June 21, 2004.
 FCMAT's Fiscal Oversight Guide was updated in September 2006.
-AB 2756 (2004) also gave FCMAT specific responsibilities with regard to districts that have received emergency state loans.
+AB 2756 also gave FCMAT specific responsibilities with regard to districts that have received emergency state loans.

-In December 2015, the Fiscal Oversight Guide was updated again with additional information and documentation clarifying the roles and responsibilities of fiscal oversight agencies, including responsibilities related to Education Code section 52070 and following, which makes county superintendents responsible for the oversight and approval of school districts' LCAPs, reinforcing the importance of communication and oversight.
+In December 2015, the Fiscal Oversight Guide was updated again with additional information and documentation clarifying the roles and responsibilities of fiscal oversight agencies, including responsibilities related to Education Code Section 52070 and following, which make county superintendents responsible for the oversight and approval of school districts' LCAPs, reinforcing the importance of communication and oversight.

-This latest version of the Fiscal Oversight Guide is partially driven by AB 1840, which became effective on September 17, 2018.
+In 2019 another update to the Fiscal Oversight Guide occurred due to AB 1840.
 As mentioned above, this legislation changed how fiscally insolvent districts are administered once an emergency appropriation has been made.
 It also assigned new responsibilities to FCMAT as part of the process.